jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 ## Seriously, what is it?

 Templates live among us everywhere.
-They are a set of instructions that define how something is done.
+They are a set of instructions that describe how something is done.
 If you've ever tried following a recipe or tutorial, congratulations, you've come across the template method pattern!

 The [Gang of Four](http://wiki.c2.com/?GangOfFour) describe it as: